planet-ai-2023/planet-ai-2023.github.io/_posts/2024-2-18-planet-ai-project-tracking.md

 This article will be updated.

 - Ping Wang et al. were invited for in-person poster presentation at LPSC 2024.
+- Ping Wang attended the Canada Consulate Luncheon on the Impact of Technology and AI on Public Engagement in Atlanta on Feb 6, 2024.
-- Ping Wang started Family Visits at the Strong Hall since Feb 1, 2023.
+- Ping Wang started Family Visits at the Strong Hall since Feb 1, 2024.
 - Ping Wang published, in Jan 2024, the multimodal Alluvial Fans on Mars dataset for AI outreach and research, which will be introduced to participating students in the summer course.
 - Ping Wang with colleagues submitted to an abstract *EXPERIMENTING WITH EMERGING ARTIFICIAL INTELLIGENCE AND AUGMENTED REALITY TECHNOLOGIES UTILIZING PLANETARY SCIENCE DATA FOR STEM EDUCATION AND PUBLIC OUTREACH* to LPSC in January 2024.
 - Dr. Maroulas and his PhD student Layal Bou Hamdan started to prepare the math component of the summer curriculum.